Gov. Oswald West astride Fred the Freak, 1911 (photo: Oregon Parks and Recreation Department)

 —Cheryl, Portland OR

-We’ll start our trek in spectacular Ecola State Park, then we’ll walk in the hoofprints of Fred the Freak down Cannon Beach to Arch Cape.
+We’ll start our trek at the mouth of Ecola Creek in picturesque Cannon Beach, then we’ll walk in the hoofprints of Fred the Freak down Cannon Beach past Haystack Rock, Silver Point, and Hug Point to Arch Cape.
 Day Two takes us on forested paths through Oswald West State Park: over Arch Cape Creek, out to Cape Falcon, and past Short Sand Beach to the foot of Neahkahnie Mountain.
 Day Three begins with an ascent of Neahkahnie Mountain; from there we’ll drop down to the beach and follow it south to the tip of Nehalem Spit, where we’ll catch a boat ride across the mouth of Nehalem Bay.
 The day ends with lunch and a celebration of our achievement at Nehalem Bay State Park.
 In cooperation with our partners at Oregon State Parks, we will be encouraging participants to follow a leave-no-trace ethic throughout CoastWalk Oregon.

 Thank you to Astoria artist Sally Lackaff , who reimagined Gov. West and Fred the Freak at Haystack Rock in a special commemorative image for CoastWalk Oregon 2017.